Looker Studio vs. Tableau Desktop: What’s Better for You?

 Tableau Desktop: 80

-When it comes to Google Data Studio vs Tableau Desktop, GDS is probably the best option for most digital marketers.
-The platform is completely free to use, easily connects with a variety of marketing data sources, and it’s easy to start producing data visualizations with the available templates.
+When it comes to Looker Studio vs Tableau Desktop, Looker is probably the best option for most digital marketers.
+The platform is completely free to use, easily connects with a variety of marketing channel data sources, and it’s easy to start producing data visualizations with the available templates.

 Tableau Desktop has a lot of its own merits as well, but it’s more appropriate for larger enterprise organizations with dedicated reporting teams who can take the time to organize databases, customize their own reporting templates and conduct in-depth analysis with Tableau’s superior analytics tools.

-Thanks for reading our comparison of Google Data Studio vs Tableau Desktop!
+Thanks for reading our comparison of Looker Studio vs Tableau Desktop!
 We hope our guide sheds light on what these business intelligence tools have to offer and helps you choose the one that’s best for your business.